 It’s been six weeks today since the arrival of Shingles in my life.
-I’ve been in such a fog (pain induced? pain MED induced? just generalized Annie-Confusion?) that some days it feels as though I’ve had Shingles for a week, some days it feels as though I’ve had it since the day I was born.
+I’ve been in such a fog that some days it feels as though I’ve had Shingles forever.

 I’m taking the past two exceptional weekends of teaching as a sign that things are looking up, and no one can convince me otherwise!

 Provisional cast on?
 ICord Bind Off?
 Short Rows?
 Grafting?
 Creating a Thumb Gusset?
 These are all techniques that you can try out with this simple pattern.
 Note that I said SIMPLE, which is not the same thing as EASY!